 If a hedge encroaches onto your territory, a stream is diverted or grows wider, or a fence is built deliberately further onto your property, then the boundary line may change.

 When boundaries change, whether by mistake or deliberately, it often leads to issues that can only be resolved either in person or in court.
 The government recommendation is that you try to resolve your differences without involving court action as far as possible.
 This could prove to be extremely expensive for all parties concerned and there is no guarantee that your costs will be recovered even if you are the successful party.
+Find out more about party walls.

 How Do We Confirm Your Boundary lines?